adambard/learnxinyminutes-docs/javascript.html.markdown

  * 6. More about Objects; Constructors and Prototypes
  ***********/

-// Objects can contain functions, which can be called using the dot syntax. myObj = {
+// Objects can contain functions. var myObj = {
     myFunc: function(){
         return "Hello world!"
     }
 }
 myObj.myFunc() // = "Hello world!"

-// When functions are called like this, they can access the object they're
+// When functions attached to an object are called, they can access the object
-// attached to using the this keyword. myObj = {
+// they're attached to using the this keyword. myObj = {
     myString: "Hello world!",
     myFunc: function(){